Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Asynchronous Fractional MADRL Algorithm

 where $TA: (\mathcal{S} \times \mathcal{A}) \times \mathbb{R}^d \to \mathbb{R}^d$ represents the transition function that maps the current event's state-action information and the previous history state to the new history state.
-In our implementation, $TA$ corresponds to the state transition function of a Gated Recurrent Unit (GRU) network \cite{chung2014empirical}, processing an embedding of the input pair $(\bs_{T}, \ba_{T})$ and the previous hidden state $H_T$ to produce the new hidden state $H_{T+1}$.
+In our implementation, $TA$ is implemented by a GRU network \cite{chung2014empirical}, processing an embedding of the input pair $(\bs_{T}, \ba_{T})$ and the previous hidden state $H_T$ to produce $H_{T+1}$.
 Implementation details of the RNN networks are provided in Appendix F \cite{jin2024asynchronousfractionalmultiagentdeep}.
-The resulting collected trajectory is a sequence ordered by the global event index $T$, as shown in Fig. \ref{fig:trajectory}(b):
+The resulting collected trajectory is a sequence ordered by the global event index $T$, as shown in Fig.~\ref{fig:trajectory}(b):

-This mechanism facilitates more accurate evaluations of states and $Q$ values by leveraging global states, actions, and the aggregated information derived from all agents' prior action. \end{itemize}
+This mechanism facilitates more accurate evaluations of states and $Q$ values by leveraging global states, actions, and the aggregated information derived from all agents' prior actions. \end{itemize}